ka-reem/BuildingsBenchTutorial/Tutorials/Intro-Modules/.ipynb_checkpoints/Develop-Conda-Kernel-checkpoint.md

 ## How to Create a Conda Kernel?

+This section will showcase the essential steps to create a `conda` environment.
+Please read through this section first and refer to it when completing the exercises.
 It is important to ensure that the Python module has been loaded before proceeding.

 ### STEP 1: Create a Conda Environment